lacanoid/pgddl/ROADMAP.md

       ddldep   boolean, -- output objects which depend on this object too ddldata  boolean  -- add statements preserve / copy table data );

+These might be passed as optional arg to extractor functions

 Other DDL dumping tools